MaayanKosover/Blood-flow-based-Biometric-Authentication/README.md

 # Blood-flow-based-Biometric-Authentication

 # A Brief Summary
-Run BioAuthenticationDatabase or BioAuthenticationVideos to start the program
+Run BioAuthenticationDatabase or BioAuthenticationVideos to start the program.
+Due to issues with the size of the tested videos, we uploaded a .mat file with the PPG signals extracted from the videos.

 ```
 by Ariel Dar and Maayan Kosover